oyogo/oyogo.github.io/_posts/2023-02-28-Automating-gpm-data-download-and-manipulation.md

 1. Create a virtual environment (python)
 This is where you'll install the required packages for the pipeline.
 Its always a good practice to install the dependencies for your projects in a virual environment.
 Open your terminal and enter the below command to create a virtual environment.
  N/B assuming you have already installed python in your system.

 ```
 python3 -m venv /path/to/your/environment

 ```

 Note: replace the _/path/to/your/environment_ accordingly !

 2. Activate the environment and install libraries
 To activate your environment and install the required libraries do the following:

- * navigate into your environment and get into the bin folder
+ * navigate into your environment and get into the bin folder.

  ```
 source /path/to/your/environment/bin/

  ```

   * Install the libraries

  ```
  pip install geemap  #one by one